Published: June 1, 2023 | Reading Time: 12 minutes

 In short, the job outlook for Data Analysts in India is glowing.
 The opportunities are vast, the growth is substantial, and the future is bright.

-They are the key player in any data-driven decision-making process.
+Data Analysts are the key players in any data-driven decision-making process.
 They clean, process, and interpret data to help companies make better decisions.

 A more specialised role where the analyst uses data to solve business-related problems, optimise operations, and improve strategies.